 Her book “The Big Fat Surprise” is a deep dive into the benefits of dietary fat and the flawed science that led to the low fat craze of the 1990s.

-The book has over 1,400 Amazon reviews averaging 4.6 out of 5 stars.
+The book has more than 2,000 Amazon reviews and an average rating of 4.7 out of 5 stars.

 Leanne Vogel is a certified holistic nutritionist and well-known keto diet blogger and podcaster.

 Her book “The Keto Diet” provides a thorough and comprehensive look at the why and how of the keto diet, as well as recipes and meal plans.

 Note that while this book may contain valuable information, holistic nutritionists aren’t required to complete thorough training and educational programs like those required of medical doctors or registered dietitians.

 The book has more than 7,000 Amazon reviews and an average rating of 4.4 out of 5 stars.

 The keto diet is wildly popular, and you can find hundreds — if not thousands — of keto diet books online.